ctcovington/ml_pipeline_prototype/README.md

 <hr>

 ### Prerequisites <a name='Prerequisites'></a>
-Because the pipeline uses conda environments, you will need to install [Anaconda 3](https://www.anaconda.com/download/#linux) beofre running the pipeline.
+Because the pipeline uses conda environments, you will need to install [Anaconda 3](https://www.anaconda.com/download/#linux) before running the pipeline.
 We ask that you get the `python3` version.

 <hr>